telerik/ajax-docs/controls/upload/getting-started.md

 	This registers the **RadUploadProgressHandler**, which is required by the **RadProgressManager** control.

-	>note If you are hosting your application in IIS 7 with integrated mode, you should additionally register RadUpload in the modules and handlers sections like this:
+	>tip If you are hosting your application in IIS 7 with integrated mode, you should additionally register RadUpload in the modules and handlers sections like this:
 	>